Your money-making expert. Financial journalist, TV and radio personality.

-With the recent release of Star Wars: The Last Jedi, fans of the cult film classic are no doubt dusting off old memorabilia and reminiscing about favourite moments and characters.
+With the recent flurry of Star Wars TV series – The Mandalorian, Andor, Obi-Wan Kenobi and The Book of Boba Fett – satisfying just about every corner of fandom from that galaxy far, far away, fans are no doubt dusting off old memorabilia and reminiscing about favourite moments and characters.

-Spanning four decades, a remarkable amount of collateral – from movie posters to action figures – has accompanied this legendary series of films… some of which may be very valuable right now.
+Spanning five decades, a remarkable amount of collateral – from movie posters to action figures – has accompanied this legendary series of films and TV series… some of which may be very valuable right now.

 In the light of this, we explored some ways to cash in on the revival and make money from Star Wars.